China Manned Space Program: History

-The program is led by a chief commander and a chief designer, who handle administrative and technical issues respectively.
-A joint meeting between these two is responsible for making decisions on important issues during the implementation of the project.
+The program was led by a chief commander and a chief designer, who handled administrative and technical issues respectively.
+A joint meeting between these two was responsible for making decisions on important issues during the implementation of the project.
 The first chief designer of the program was Wang Yongzhi.
-A new organization, China Manned Space Agency (CMSA), was founded for the administration of the program.
+A new organization, China Manned Space Agency (CMSA) under the Equipment Development Department of the Central Military Commission, was founded for the administration of the program.

 In 1994, China signed a cooperation agreement with Russia to purchase aerospace technologies.
 In 1995, a deal was signed between the two countries for the transfer of Russian Soyuz spacecraft technology to China.
 Included in the agreement were schedules for astronaut training, provision of Soyuz capsules, life support systems, docking systems, and space suits.
 In 1996, two Chinese astronauts, Wu Jie and Li Qinglong, began training at the Yuri Gagarin Cosmonaut Training Center in Russia.
 After training, these men returned to China and proceeded to train other Chinese astronauts at sites near Beijing and Jiuquan.

 The hardware and know-how purchased from Russia led to modifications of the original Step One spacecraft, later known called Shenzhou, roughly translated as "divine vessel".
-New launch facilities were built at the Jiuquan launch site in Inner Mongolia, and in the spring of 1998 a mock-up of the Long March 2F launch vehicle with Shenzhou spacecraft was rolled out for integration and facility tests.
+New launch facilities were built at the Jiuquan launch site in Inner Mongolia, and in the spring of 1998, a mock-up of the Long March 2F launch vehicle with Shenzhou spacecraft was rolled out for integration and facility tests.